What is FutureVets?

 What can a high school student gain and experience by taking part in FutureVets?

-The hands-on learning students will experience in these 15 days will give them an undeniable competitive advantage over other students interested in pursuing a career in the field of veterinary medicine.
+The hands-on learning students will experience in these two weeks will give them an undeniable competitive advantage over other students interested in pursuing a career in the field of veterinary medicine.
 This is one opportunity that will make them significantly stand out when applying to colleges, writing admission essays, and more.
 At the same time, students will receive a substantial increase in self-confidence, having experienced a rare opportunity like this one.

 These students will have a truly remarkable hands-on and face-to-face approach to veterinary medicine they cannot get anywhere else.
-Students will also be given the opportunity to experience a different culture, as well as build long-term friendships with those students who share their dreams and passions – other young people who want to make a difference in the world and devote their future to elevating and protecting the health and wellbeing of animals.
+Students will also be given the opportunity to experience a different culture, as well as build long-term friendships with those students who share their dreams and passions – other young people who want to make a difference in the world and devote their future to elevating and protecting the health and well-being of animals.

 Will this All Access Veterinary Program help a student get into college and/or veterinary school?